mbaumer/us_hep_funding/docs/_states/MD.md

 <a name="MD-07"></a>
 [Back to top](#top)
 ## MD-07 -- Rep. Elijah Cummings (D)
+### Committees
+Elijah Cummings is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $150,000.00 in SC HEP grants.